+Prior to registration, students should consult with their academic advisors to determine optimal times for completing their internships.
+All 180 hours required by the internship should be completed in one semester.
 Students register for the internship experience through their designated faculty internship advisor.
 Each department will have an individual course number for the internship experience.
 Check with your department program coordinator to get the correct course number.

 NOTE TO INTERNATIONAL STUDENTS: According to university policy, international students must complete an additional form for the International Scholar and Student Services office in the Hill University Center before beginning their internship.